 “What is really inspiring is the thorough way in which Röpke thinks through the key concepts in this debate.
 For example, his discussion of what at the level of principle distinguishes a planned economy from a market economy is very elucidating.
 In the end he answers this definition question in terms of the locus of decision-making: by a central body or decentralized among market participants.”

-Which books – classics or recently published – should you read if you want to acquire a deep understanding of markets and morality?
+Which books – classics or recently published – should you read to acquire a deep understanding of markets and morality?
 In this series of interviews researchers from the project ‘What Good Markets are Good for’ make their personal recommendation.

 - The Market Requires Social Structures, Not Radical Individualism

 - Inevitable that We Occasionally Hurt Each Other in the Market